sgeisler/BlocksizeProposals.github.io/README.md

 Should you consider a protocol upgrade in Bitcoin that allows the coin to continue organic growth and more customers, then this is the right place to come to.

-Bitcoin requires a protocol upgrade (sometimes incorrectly called a hard fork) because of the 1&nbsp;MB-blocksize limit.
+Bitcoin requires a protocol upgrade because of the 1&nbsp;MB-blocksize limit.
 Doing a simple protocol upgrade is easier said than done and we have seen a long list of suggested methods over the years.

 These pages will attempt to dissect the concepts and provide you with enough knowledge to know what it takes to do a good upgrade.